Child employment legislation

 Licence free days

-There is an exemption from Licensing available which allows a young person to perform on up to four occasions in any six month period.
+There is an exemption from Licensing available which allows a young person to perform on up to four days in any six month period.

 Notifications of Licence Free Day approval can be made by completing and returning the form below.

 Body of persons

 Approval for exemption by the ‘body of persons’ must be sought from the Education Welfare Service at the local Area Education Office, where the performances are to take place.
 Written details on the appropriate Body of Persons application form will be required by the Education Welfare Services before final approval is given.

-If you are interested in becoming a Matron, please contact the Child Licensing Office for more information.
+If you are interested in becoming a chaperone in entertainment, please contact the Child Licensing Office for more information.